-Outside in your garden, your summer flowers will mostly have faded, so there is every reason to fill your home with plants that provide instant colour, bulbs that can be grown to decorate your celebrations and foliage that's an age old accompaniment to this special time of the year.
+Outside in your garden, your summer flowers will mostly have faded, so there is every reason to fill your home with plants that provide instant colour, bulbs that can be grown to decorate your celebrations and foliage that's an age-old accompaniment to this special time of the year.

-During your garden's winter dormancy, indoor plants have the stage virtually to themselves and there is plenty of choice if you want to decorate your house with flowers and foliage, brightening the seasonal festivities and beyond
+During your garden's winter dormancy, indoor plants have the stage virtually to themselves and there is plenty of choices if you want to decorate your house with flowers and foliage, brightening the seasonal festivities and beyond

 Introduced in the 19th century from Mexico, in its natural environment the Poinsettia can grow up to 10ft tall.
 Poinsettias don't only come in red, although this is the most traditional colour, many different variations are available, these include white, pink and marbled varieties and, what many people refer to as flowers are in fact bracts or coloured leaves, the true flowers in the centre are tiny and insignificant.